ken-okabe/dotnet-fsharp/README.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1747379994030.png)

 An initialization script, configured in the `onCreate` hook, will run automatically.
 This script installs necessary extensions, creates a sample F# project (`HelloApp`), and writes some initial code.
 This process might take a few minutes.
-You may be able to see the script's progress in the IDX terminal or logs (look for messages prefixed with `[WorkspaceSetupScript]`).
+You may be able to see the script's progress in the IDX terminal or logs.

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images5/main/img_1747380083771.png)